kekyo/FSharp.Control.FusionTasks/README.md

 let asyncTest = async {
   use ms = new MemoryStream(...)

-  // We can use ConfigureAwait() on let!. let! length = ms.ReadAsync(data, 0, data.Length).ConfigureAwait(false)
+  // We can use ConfigureAwait() on let!/do!. let! length = ms.ReadAsync(data, 0, data.Length).ConfigureAwait(false)
 }
 ```